Incredible-Adventures

 Due to a combination of redshift, dust obscuration and the low temperatures of many of the sources to be studied, the JWST must operate at infrared wavelengths, spanning the wavelength range from 0.6 to 28 micrometres.
 In order to ensure that the observations are not hampered by infrared emission from the telescope and instruments themselves, the entire observatory must be cold, well-shielded from the Sun so that it can radiatively cool to roughly 50 kelvin (−220 °C, −370 °F).

-JWST will incorporate a large metalized fanfold sunshield, which will unfurl to block infrared radiation from the Sun, as well as from the Earth and Moon.
-The telescope's location at the Sun-Earth L2 Lagrange point ensures that the Earth and Sun occupy roughly the same relative position in the telescope's view, and thus make the operation of this shield possible.
+JWST is using a large metalized fanfold sunshield that will unfurl to block infrared radiation from the Sun, as well as from the Earth and Moon.
+The telescope’s location at the Sun-Earth L2 Lagrange point ensures that the Earth and Sun occupy roughly the same relative position in the telescope’s view and thus make the operation of this shield possible.

 Cost History

-NASA's Goddard Space Flight Center in Greenbelt, Maryland is leading the management of the observatory project.
-The project scientist is Dr John C. Mather.
-Northrop Grumman Space Technology serves as the primary contractor for the development and integration of the observatory and are responsible for developing and building the spacecraft element, which includes both the spacecraft bus and sunshield.
-Ball Aerospace has been subcontracted to develop and build the Optical Telescope Element (OTE).
-Goddard Space Flight Center is also responsible for providing the Integrated Science Instrument Module (ISIM).
+NASA’s Goddard Space Flight Center in Greenbelt, Maryland is leading the management of the observatory project.
+Northrop Grumman Space Technology is the primary contractor for the development and integration of the observatory and are developing and building the spacecraft bus and sunshield.

 Did you know?